Ali-MUSA-job/Face-Detection/README.md

-- Face Detection (Recognition) Using OpenCV
+- Face Detection (Recognition) Using OpenCV.

 - in this project we used Python(OpenCV) and Pycharm editor.